vishvAsa/devaH/AryaH/hindukaH/AdityaH/meta/articles/MT_lekhAH/hindu-saura-mata.md

 By the epic period the 12 Āditya-s are specifically named as Mitra, Varuṇa, Aryaman, Bhaga, Vivasvān, Dhātṛ[or Dakṣa], Aṃśa, Puṣan, Savitṛ, Tvaṣṭṛ, Indra and Viṣṇu.
 For example, this Mahābhārata verse:

-adityāṃ dvādaśādityāḥ saṃbhūtā bhuvaneśvarāḥ |
+> adityāṃ dvādaśādityāḥ saṃbhūtā bhuvaneśvarāḥ |

-ye rājan nāmatas tāṃs te kīrtayiṣyāmi bhārata ||
+> ye rājan nāmatas tāṃs te kīrtayiṣyāmi bhārata ||
+>

-dhātā mitro ‘ryamā śakro varuṇaś cāṃśa eva ca |
+> dhātā mitro ‘ryamā śakro varuṇaś cāṃśa eva ca |

-bhago vivasvān pūṣā ca savitā daśamas tathā ||
+> bhago vivasvān pūṣā ca savitā daśamas tathā ||
+>

-ekādaśas tathā tvaṣṭā viṣṇur dvādaśa ucyate | 1.59.14-16a (“Critical”)
+> ekādaśas tathā tvaṣṭā viṣṇur dvādaśa ucyate | 1.59.14-16a (“Critical”)
+>

-From Aditi were generated 12 Āditya-s, the lords of the universe, whose names, O king, I shall narrate: Dhātṛ, Mitra, Aryaman, Śakra (i.e. Indra), Varuṇa, Aṃśa, Bhaga, Vivasvān, Puṣan, Savitṛ, Tvaṣṭṛ, and Viṣṇu.
+> From Aditi were generated 12 Āditya-s, the lords of the universe, whose names, O king, I shall narrate: Dhātṛ, Mitra, Aryaman, Śakra (i.e. Indra), Varuṇa, Aṃśa, Bhaga, Vivasvān, Puṣan, Savitṛ, Tvaṣṭṛ, and Viṣṇu.

 In this regard we may point out a sūkta from the Atharvaveda where the above 12 are all named, albeit along with other gods (AV 11.6).
 Taking the number of Āditya-s as 12 also allows us to explain the traditional short count of male deities, i.e. 33 [^2], which is seen in both the Veda and the Itihāsa-s, in a straightforward way.
 For example, this Rāmāyaṇa verse:

-adityāṃ jajñire devās trayastriṃśad ariṃdama |
+> adityāṃ jajñire devās trayastriṃśad ariṃdama |

-ādityā vasavo rudrā aśvinau ca paraṃtapa || 3.13.14c-15a (“critical edition”)
+> ādityā vasavo rudrā aśvinau ca paraṃtapa || 3.13.14c-15a (“critical edition”)
+>

-From Aditi were born the 33 deva-s, O foe-crusher (i.e. Rāma): the Āditya-s (12), the Vasu-s (8), the Rudrā-s (11) and the twin Aśvin-s (2), O foe-scorcher.
+> From Aditi were born the 33 deva-s, O foe-crusher (i.e. Rāma): the Āditya-s (12), the Vasu-s (8), the Rudrā-s (11) and the twin Aśvin-s (2), O foe-scorcher.
 [Traditional numbers in brackets]

+[^2]: The short count is 33; the long count given in the Veda as 3339 (A lunar eclipse cycle number, as noted by R. Shamasastry) and subsequently, later day Hindus hold that number to be 33 x 107.

 One may note that the same counts as above for the Āditya, Vasu-s and Rudrā categories are given in the Śatapatha Brāḥmaṇa 6.1.2.6-8.
 Regarding these categories and the total count, in the Ṛgveda we have:

-tvam agne vasūṃr iha rudrāṃ ādityāṃ uta |
+> tvam agne vasūṃr iha rudrāṃ ādityāṃ uta |

-yajā svadhvaraṃ janam manujātaṃ ghṛtapruṣam ||
+> yajā svadhvaraṃ janam manujātaṃ ghṛtapruṣam ||
+>

-śruṣṭīvāno hi dāśuṣe devā agne vicetasaḥ |
+> śruṣṭīvāno hi dāśuṣe devā agne vicetasaḥ |

-tān rohidaśva girvaṇas trayastriṃśatam ā vaha || RV 1.45.1-2
+> tān rohidaśva girvaṇas trayastriṃśatam ā vaha || RV 1.45.1-2
+>

-You O Agni offer ritual here to the Vasu-s, the Rudra-s and also the Āditya-s [on behalf] of the people who are Manu’s descendants, who perform proper rituals and pour the offering of ghee.
-O Agni and the gods, wise ones, do hear the worshiper: O you with a red-horse, delighting in Vedic chants, bring those 33 gods!
+> You O Agni offer ritual here to the Vasu-s, the Rudra-s and also the Āditya-s [on behalf] of the people who are Manu’s descendants, who perform proper rituals and pour the offering of ghee.
+>
+> O Agni and the gods, wise ones, do hear the worshiper: O you with a red-horse, delighting in Vedic chants, bring those 33 gods!

 Thus, we find both the categories (Ādityas, Rudra-s, Vasu-s, and also Aśvin-s), and the total number 33 to be an ancient one.
 Indeed this count 33 likely goes back to the Indo-Iranian period as the Zoroastrians also enumerate 33 yazata-s.
-Hence, it is possible that there was a system of counting even from the earlier Vedic period that already had 12 Āditya-s, 11 Rudra-s, 8 Vasu-s, 2 Aśvin-s, and it would suggest that the count of eight or lower for the Āditya-s seen in the Ṛgveda is a parallel tradition.
+Hence, it is possible that there was a system of counting even from the earlier Vedic period that already had 12 Āditya-s, 11 Rudra-s, 8 Vasu-s, 2 Aśvin-s, and it would suggest that the count of eight or lower for the Āditya-s seen in the Ṛgveda is a parallel tradition.+++(4)+++

 Accepting this proposal allows us to account for most major Vedic deities within those 3 categories plus the Aśvin-s: The 12 Āditya-s as listed above already includes a big fraction of the chief Vedic deities going back to the Indo-Iranian period.
 Indeed, such a number 12 for the chief gods might have ancient Indo-European antecedents for among the Hittites, Greeks and the northern Germanic people we either see pantheons with 12 chief gods or a category of deities with 12 gods [^3].

+[^3]: The significance of this number was also transmitted to Japan, where the Indo-Aryan deities inherited via the Bauddha was developed into a Nipponic pantheon of 12 gods drawn from different original categories (dvādaśadevāḥ).
+The Nipponic dvādaśadevāḥ are (left to right each row): Pṛthivī [Vasu], Soma [Vasu], Kubera [Yakṣa], Vāyu [Vasu], Varuṇa [Āditya], Nairṛta [Rākṣasa], Brahman, Vivasvān [Āditya], Rudra [Rudra], Indra [Āditya], Agni [Vasu], Yama.

 The 12 Hittite gods from Yazılıkaya